Systems family

 How this type usually thinks, works, and relates

-How Provokers usually think, work, and relate.
+How this type tends to think, work, and relate.

 Energy direction